 Depending on the day, I do something different after I brush my teeth.
 If it’s a school day, I get ready for school (i.e. shower, lotion, put on clothes, etc.).
 If it’s my day off, I usually do something blog related or my homework.

 I Don’t Have PCOS.
-What Can I Add To My Nighttime Routine?
+What Can I Add To My Morning Routine?

-The same things I have in my nighttime routine.
-You don’t need to have PCOS to have a beauty routine, prepare breakfast for the next day, or write in your planner.
-Keep your nighttime routine simple.
-Focus on a few things that will help you rest well and make your mornings pleasant.
-Below are some healthy habits to add to your nighttime routine along with resources to help you get started.
+The same things I have in my morning routine.
+You don’t need to have PCOS to track your menstrual cycle, drink lemon water, or to cook a healthy meal.
+Keep your morning routine simple.
+Focus on a few things that will boost your mood and will keep you energize thorough out the day.
+Below are some healthy habits to add to your morning routine along with resources to help you get started.

 Free Meditation Apps: